yoshioterada/Secure-OpenAI-Java-App-on-Azure-Container-Apps/README.md

  OpenAIClient openAIClient = new OpenAIClientBuilder().endpoint(openAIEndpoint)
                    .credential(new AzureKeyCredential(openAIKey)).buildClient();
 ```

-After making the changes, execute the following command:
+After making the changes, execute the following command.

 ```bash
 mvn spring-boot:run
 ```

 If the Spring Boot application starts successfully, it will be listening on port 8080.
-Use the following curl command to verify if you can query Azure OpenAI:
+Use the following `curl` command to verify if you can query Azure OpenAI.

 ```bash
 curl -X POST http://localhost:8080/askAI \